paperclip-ui/legacy-paperclip/README.md

 ### Visual regression testing

 Paperclip encourages you to define previews of _every_ visual state of your UI.
 Because of that, you automatically get visual regression testing - no setup required.
-Just run `percy-paperclip` in your Paperclip project.
+Just run `percy-paperclip` in your project directory.

 ![Percy snapshots](./assets/snapshot.gif)